IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - Description
 - Subject

 As a starting point, you can download :download:`dataset-finch1.json <../../../../scripts/search/tests/data/dataset-finch1.json>` and modify it to meet your needs.
-(In addition to this minimal example, you can download :download:`dataset-create-new-all-default-fields.json <../../../../scripts/api/data/dataset-create-new-all-default-fields.json>` which populates all of the metadata fields that ship with Dataverse.)
+(In addition to this minimal example, you can download :download:`dataset-create-new-all-default-fields.json <../../../../scripts/api/data/dataset-create-new-all-default-fields.json>` which populates all of the metadata fields that ship with a Dataverse installation.)

 The curl command below assumes you have kept the name "dataset-finch1.json" and that this file is in your current working directory.

-Next you need to figure out the alias or database id of the "parent" dataverse into which you will be creating your new dataset.
-Out of the box the top level dataverse has an alias of "root" and a database id of "1" but your installation may vary.
-The easiest way to determine the alias of your root dataverse is to click "Advanced Search" and look at the URL.
-You may also choose a parent dataverse under the root dataverse.
+Next you need to figure out the alias or database id of the "parent" Dataverse collection into which you will be creating your new dataset.
+Out of the box the top level Dataverse collection has an alias of "root" and a database id of "1" but your installation may vary.
+The easiest way to determine the alias of your root Dataverse collection is to click "Advanced Search" and look at the URL.
+You may also choose a parent Dataverse collection under the root Dataverse collection.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of ``export`` below.